Remote Read Replicas: Read-only topics in Tiered Storage

-Learn about the newest feature of Redpanda Tiered Storage: remote, read-only replica topics.
+Everything you need to know about Redpanda Tiered Storage: remote, read-only replica topics

 August 17, 2022

-Shadow Indexing, first announced back in 2021, is a core part of Redpanda’s Intelligent Data API.
+Tiered Storage, announced in 2021, is a core part of Redpanda’s data streaming platform that underpins the Agentic Data Plane.

-The first step in bringing it to light was to develop archival storage, the subsystem that uploads data to the cloud.
-The data in cloud storage includes topic and partition manifests that make it self-sufficient and portable.
+Our first step in bringing it to life was to develop archival storage.
+This subsystem uploads data to the cloud (so named because cloud storage was then primarily used for backups).
+The data in cloud storage includes topic and partition manifests, making it self-sufficient and portable.

-NOTE: Redpanda communicates via the S3 API, and although many providers have cloud storage that uses this protocol, we only officially support AWS S3 and GCP Cloud Storage.
+NOTE: Redpanda communicates via the S3 API, and although many cloud storage providers support this protocol, we only officially support AWS S3, GCP Cloud Storage, and Azure Blob Storage.
 For development, you can also use MinIO.

-We then built topic recovery, the feature that allows us to restore local topics from the archived data.
-After that, we launched tiered storage, giving Redpanda users a way to save on storage costs by offloading log segments to cloud storage.
+We then built topic recovery, the feature that allows us to restore local topics from cloud storage.
+After that, we launched Tiered Storage, giving Redpanda users a way to save on storage costs by offloading log segments to cloud storage.

 What are Remote Read Replicas?

-Remote Read Replicas are read-only topics on one cluster that mirror a topic on a different cluster.
-They can be used to serve any consumer without increasing the load on a production cluster.
-When a user has a Redpanda topic with archival storage enabled, they can create a separate cluster for the consumer and populate its topics from the cloud storage.
-(You can find the documentation for Remote Read Replicas here.)
+Remote Read Replicas (RRR) are clusters for which particular topics are read-only, because they originate in a different cluster.
+These Redpanda clusters are useful for serving additional consumers without increasing the load on a production cluster.
+When a user has a topic with archival storage enabled, they can create a separate cluster for consumers and populate its topics via cloud storage.
+(Check out the documentation for Remote Read Replicas.)

-Because you can cherry-pick which topics are mirrored, read replicas afford unparalleled flexibility in cluster size for read-only workloads, regardless of the size of the data set.
+As you can cherry-pick which topics are enabled for RRR, read replicas afford unparalleled flexibility in cluster size for read-only workloads, regardless of the size of the data set.

-Shadow Indexing does the heavy lifting for Remote Read Replicas.
+Tiered Storage does the heavy lifting for RRR.
 It already handles moving the data from local to cloud storage, and the data in the cloud already contains everything necessary to restore it into a cluster.

-Building a system to safely restore it into multiple clusters at the same time was a logical next step, so we configured Shadow Indexing to choose between serving local or remote data.
-For Remote Read Replicas it always uses remote data.
+Building a system to safely restore it to multiple clusters simultaneously was a logical next step, so we configured Tiered Storage to choose between serving local or remote data.
+For RRR, it always uses remote data.

-This is the best way to use the data that you already have in cloud storage: make it available for your consumers, wherever they are, without creating an operational impact on the production cluster.
+Here’s the best way to use the data you already have in cloud storage: make it available for your consumers, wherever they are, without creating an operational impact on the production cluster.

-We did it by adding the configuration for a read replica topic and propagating it to the storage level.
-When a client creates a Remote Read Replica topic, it tells the local cluster where to pull the data from, and this information is sent to all nodes and written to the controller log as part of the topic creation.
+We did this by adding the configuration for an RRR topic and propagating it to the storage level.
+When a client creates an RRR topic, it tells the local cluster where to pull the data from, and this information is then sent to all nodes and written to the controller log as part of the topic creation.

-When we change the format of data that Redpanda writes to the controller log, we’re always thinking about compatibility across upgrades.
-Redpanda v22.2 understands the older log format, but v22.1 won’t understand the new format.
+When we change the format of data that Redpanda writes to the controller log, we always consider compatibility across upgrades.
+Redpanda v22.2 supports the older log format, but v22.1 does not support the new format.
 We proactively prevent compatibility issues through Redpanda’s feature manager, which ensures that no new features are enabled until all nodes are running a version that supports them.

 Logic for uploading and downloading new data

-When we explained the architecture for Shadow Indexing in an earlier blog article, we showed that the scheduler_service creates an ntp_archiver for each partition.
+When we explained the architecture for Tiered Storage, we showed that the scheduler_service creates an ntp_archiver for each partition.

-In the origin cluster the ntp_archiver sits in the write path, and it understands how to communicate with the cloud storage to upload log segments and metadata.
+In the origin cluster, the ntp_archiver sits in the write path and understands how to communicate with cloud storage to upload log segments and metadata.

-We decided that since it already knows how to talk to the cloud, this was the best place to expand functionality.
-We gave ntp_archiver additional powers so it can monitor changes in remote partition manifests, download log segments, and truncate the partition manifest if it detects that event data was deleted from the object store.
+Since it already knows how to talk to the cloud, this was the best place to expand its functionality.
+We gave ntp_archiver additional powers so it can monitor changes in remote partition manifests, download log segments, and truncate the partition manifest if it detects that event data has been deleted from the object store.

 When ntp_archiver in a remote cluster detects that the object store has new log segments, it fetches them and forwards them to archival_metadata_stm, and from there they’re added to the partition.